Other Insects and Diseases

 Homeowners can easily control the eastern tent caterpillar in ornamental cherry trees by removing the caterpillars in the silk tents or removing the egg masses from the twigs before they hatch in April.

-The Asian longhorned beetle (PDF) (Anoplophora glbripennis) is a potentially severe insect pest for a wide range of North American deciduous trees, especially maple species.
+Asian longhorned beetle (PDF) (Anoplophora glabripennis) is a potentially severe insect pest for a wide range of North American deciduous trees, especially maple species.
 Asian longhorned beetle has not been found in Pennsylvania.

-Some exotic bark beetles (PDF) (Family Scolytidae) are destructive non-native pests of conifer and some broadleaf trees in North America, and there is a persistent threat of new species to be introduced.
+exotic bark beetles (PDF) (Family Scolytidae) are destructive non-native pests of conifer and some broadleaf trees in North America, and there is a persistent threat of new species to be introduced.

-While this insect is typically thought of as a southern United States problem, it has been found in Pennsylvania in the past and has caused tree mortality in Delaware, New Jersey, New York, and Connecticut.
+While the Southern pine beetle is typically thought of as a southern United States problem, it has been found in Pennsylvania in the past and has caused tree mortality in Delaware, New Jersey, New York, and Connecticut.

 As with many native insects, it is kept in check by predators, parasitoids, and tree defenses, but does occasionally reach outbreak levels causing noticeable defoliation.

-Elongate hemlock scale (Fiorinia externa Ferris) is a serious non-native invasive pest of hemlock (Tsuga spp.) in Pennsylvania.
+Elongate hemlock scale (PDF) (Fiorinia externa Ferris) is a serious non-native invasive pest of hemlock (Tsuga spp.) in Pennsylvania.
 It is not uncommon in eastern Pennsylvania to find hemlock trees infested with both elongate hemlock scale and hemlock woolly adelgid.

 The DCNR Bureau of Forestry has a continuous monitoring program for elongate hemlock scale, and has taken control measures on state forests and parks when necessary.

 Cherry scallop shell moth (Hydria prunivorata Ferguson) is a native insect that feeds on black cherry (Prunus serotina), an important commercial species in Pennsylvania.

-Beech bark disease (PDF) is a fungal pathogen spread from the invasive beech scale insect (Cryptococcus fagisuga Lindinger).
+Beech bark disease is a fungal pathogen spread from the invasive beech scale insect (Cryptococcus fagisuga Lindinger).
 Beech scale transmits two funguses when feeding on the trees, leading to cankers and eventually death.

 Oak wilt (Ceratocystis fagacearum) is a fungal pathogen primarily of oaks in the red oak group.
 From the moment that symptoms are observed trees can succumb and die rapidly.

 The pathogen can be spread by feeding insects, transmission from root to root, and mechanically from improperly cleaned pruning tools or chainsaws.

-Thousand cankers disease (PDF) is a complex that is caused by a fungus (Geosmithia morbida), which is in turn spread from tree to tree by an insect vector, the walnut twig beetle (Pityophthorus juglandis).
+Thousand cankers disease is a complex that is caused by a fungus (Geosmithia morbida), which is in turn spread from tree to tree by an insect vector, the walnut twig beetle (Pityophthorus juglandis).

 The DCNR Bureau of Forestry has monitored for thousand cankers disease and the walnut twig beetle for several years.
 To date, thousand cankers disease is not established in Pennsylvania.

 Armillaria root rot is a fungal disease that affects hundreds of species of woody plants, including forest and shade trees.
-Armillaria is not one single species but refers to over 30 different species.
+Armillaria is not one single species but refers to more than 30 different species.

 The DCNR Bureau of Forestry has been conducting surveys for sudden oak death since 2006, with no positive detections to date.

 Serious decline is now occurring on white pine (Pinus strobus), with twig dieback and seedling/sapling mortality being observed.

 Fabrella needle blight (PDF)(Fabrella tsugae) is a leaf disease of eastern hemlock.
 Damage from the disease is significant during prolonged cool wet periods in the spring into the summer.

 Infection from this pathogen leads to cankers on branches, twigs, stems, and buttress roots on butternut trees, which girdle the tree, leading to dieback and death.

-Bacterial leaf scorch
+Bacterial leaf scorch is associated with

 Xyella fastidiosa, and has been observed on oak, elm, sycamore, mulberry, red maple, and sweetgum, and others.
 Pin oak and other red oaks are especially susceptible.